 As we age, fine lines and wrinkles are the most noticeable changes and are the most common visible signs of aging.
 The eye area, because of its delicate skin, tends to be the first place that develops fine lines and wrinkles.
 Crow’s feet, the lines that extend out from the corners of the eyes, are initially one of the most noticeable wrinkles and the ones that most people first look to minimize.
 Dark circles, crepey eye lids and puffiness are other elements that can make eyes look older.
-Continue reading to learn how to treat under eye wrinkles and discover which products to incorporate into your anti-aging skincare routine!
+Continue reading to learn how to visibly improve under eye wrinkles and discover which products to incorporate into your anti-aging skincare routine!

 Young skin has a thick epidermis (outer layer) that keeps skin hydrated and contains higher levels of elastin and collagen for firmness and elasticity with even skin tone and texture.
 Unfortunately, due to intrinsic and extrinsic aging, fine lines and wrinkles, dark circles and eye bags, crepey eyelids and puffiness develop over time to make the eye area look older.

 Intrinsic aging or chronological aging is the natural aging process that is controlled by genetics and takes place over time.
 Extrinsic aging is the result of various controllable factors such as sun exposure, climate, pollution, smoking, diet and stress.
 Each type of aging impacts the formation of fine lines and wrinkles differently, but the result is the same – an increase in visible signs of aging